DanielW720/recipify/README.md

 ### Rebuilding images

 Django web API image must be rebuilt sometimes, e.g. when adding new libraries to the python environments.
-Stop and delete the web-api container, then:
+To rebuild and run the web-api service, run:

-`docker compose build web-api && docker compose up -d web-api`
+`docker compose up -d web-api --build`

 ### Vite setup